◄ PAGE 11 PAGE 13 ►

 Wi-Fi Payload Success

-Successful payload transmission over Wi-Fi.
+Successful payload transmission over Wi-Fi handled by the ESP32 WebServer.

 05. HERO SHOT

-Testing the full integration: From image upload, to local G-Code processing, to wireless transmission, and finally, physical movement in the sand!
+Testing the full integration: From image upload, to local continuous G-Code processing, to wireless transmission, and finally, physical movement in the sand!

 Software and Hardware working together perfectly.